Liverpool superstar Mohamed Salah has been named African Player of the Year once again. UEFA.com pays tribute.

 • José Mourinho has been asked since to justify his decision to let Salah leave Stamford Bridge – initially on loan to Fiorentina.
 "I was aware of his great capabilities when he was with me at Chelsea," he said.
 "He improved in Italy, became more mature and improved physically.
 Players need time to adapt to new teams.
 Some remain, others prefer to move to another club.
 It is normal in football."

 • Claimed two great strikes as Fiorentina ended Juventus's two-year unbeaten home run with a 2-1 Coppa Italia semi-final success on 5 March 2015.
-It was calculated that he ran 70 metres in seven seconds to score the first.
+It was calculated that he ran 70 metres in seven seconds to notch the first.

-• Helped Egypt to the 2017 Africa Cup of Nations final – his team losing 2-1 to Cameroon – and masterminded their qualification for this year's FIFA World Cup in Russia.
-"Salah had a hand in all seven goals that took us to Russia – two assists, plus scoring five of his own," explained Egypt's assistant coach Mahmoud Fayez.
+• Helped Egypt to the 2017 Africa Cup of Nations final – his team losing 2-1 to Cameroon – and masterminded their qualification for last year's FIFA World Cup in Russia.
+"Salah had a hand in all seven goals that took us to Russia – two assists, plus five of his own," explained Egypt's assistant coach Mahmoud Fayez.

 What you might not know

-• Remains a popular figure in his home village of Nagrig, one childhood friend saying: "He still comes back to Nagrig every Ramadan to present prizes to local kids.
+• Remains a popular figure in his home village of Nagrig, with one childhood friend saying: "He still comes back to Nagrig every Ramadan to present prizes to local kids.
 He comes here, he plays table tennis and pool.
 When he comes back, he signs every autograph, stands for every picture.
 He hasn't changed."

-• Married his wife Magi in Nagrig on 17 December 2013; their daughter Makka was born in England.
+• Married wife Magi in Nagrig on 17 December 2013; their daughter Makka was born in England.

 • Does not enjoy interviews.
-In a celebrated 12-question chat with the Liverpool Echo newspaper he came up with just 109 words in response.
+In a 12-question chat with the Liverpool Echo newspaper he came up with just 109 words in response.
 Key exchanges:

 What was the last lie you told?